10 best side dishes to serve with a curry

 Pani puris bring an element of fun to a popular Indian street food snack.
 Once the puffed-up discs (puris) have been fried, you make a small opening in the centre to fill with the seasoned chickpea and potato filling, then pour over the herb and spice water (pani) just as you're ready to eat them.
 Serve with a sprinkle of pomegranate seeds and sev (spiced crunchy noodles).

 For a North Indian favourite, try chicken drumsticks with cashew & turmeric (kalmi kebab).
-Marinade chicken legs in a garlicky yogurt, cream and cashew nut paste which is then grilled and topped with rings of red onion.
+Chicken legs are marinated in a garlicky yogurt, cream and cashew nut paste then grilled and topped with rings of red onion.

 4. Rice